Fruit and Vegetables In Season In October In The UK

 Want to know which fruit and vegetables are in season in October in the UK?
 You’ve come to the right place!

 October may be synonymous with pumpkins and all things Halloween.
-But, for me, the most exciting thing about October is the absolute abundance of seasonal fruits and vegetables available this month.
+But, for me, the most exciting thing is the absolute abundance of seasonal fruits and vegetables available this month.

 The Fruit In Season In October